Mahbub Jamal Zahedi: Philatelist

 Zahedi is the author of two books, one on Pakistan's stamps and the other on the stamps of Gulf nations.
 He also published articles on the subject in some of the world's most prestigious related magazines, including Britain's Gibbons Stamp Monthly and America's Scott catalogue.

 Death

-On 7 December 2008, Zahedi died in bed of natural causes, succumbing to a prolonged paralysis.
+On 7 December 2008, Zahedi died at age 79 in his bed of natural causes, succumbing to a prolonged paralysis in Karachi, Pakistan.
+He was bedridden for some time before his death.

-Pakistani Prime Minister Syed Yousaf Raza Gillani expressed grief over his demise, and offered condolences to his family.
+Pakistani Prime Minister Syed Yousaf Raza Gillani expressed grief over his death, and offered condolences to his family.
 He also eulogized Zahedi's valuable contribution in the field of journalism within and outside of Pakistan, which he said would be long remembered.